-The nature of the Group's operations and its principal activities are set out in the Strategic Report on pages 2 to 31.
+The nature of the Group's operations and its principal activities are set out in the Strategic Report of the Annual Report.

 2. Accounting policies

 2.1 Basis of preparation

 These consolidated financial statements (the 'financial statements') are prepared and approved by the directors in accordance with UK adopted International Financial Reporting Standards ('IFRS') and in accordance with the Companies Act 2006 as applicable to companies reporting under those standards and Article 4 of the UK adopted International Accounting Standards ('IAS') Regulations.